esp-rs/std-training/book/src/03_2_cargo_generate.md

 [You'll be prompted for details regarding your new project](https://github.com/esp-rs/esp-idf-template#generate-the-project).
 When given a choice between several options, navigate using cursor up/down and select with the Return key.

 The first message you see will be:
 `⚠️Unable to load config file: /home/$USER/.cargo/cargo-generate.toml`.
-You see this error because you do not have a favorite config file, but you don't need one and you can ignore this warning.
+You see this error because you don't have a favorite config file, but you don't need one and you can ignore this warning.

 🔎 You can create a [favorite config file](https://cargo-generate.github.io/cargo-generate/favorites.html) that will be placed in `$CARGO_HOME/cargo-generate`, and override it with `-c, --config <config-file>`.